andreiw/UefiToolsPkg/Library/StdLibDevConsole/README.md

   interactive console), and are useful for dealing with binary data. e.g. to make a perfect copy.
 - Strip UTF16 BOM tag from narrow StdOut/StdErr.
+- st_blksize == 1 to make up for lack of st_blocks
+  (so you can always st_physsize / st_blksize)
+- Support v1 Shell mode (e.g. VMware Fusion).
+Redirection/pipes
+  is a lost cause, but at least the basic use cases work.

 Improvements to make:
 - VINTR should raise signals.